liferay/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/07-upgrading-plugins-to-liferay-7/01-adapting-to-liferay-7s-api.markdown

 Next, you need a Liferay 7 Plugins SDK for your traditional plugin.
 The new SDK is available on the [downloads page](https://www.liferay.com/downloads).

-Then, either move your plugin into the Liferay 7 Plugins SDK or unzip the Liferay 7 Plugins SDK over the top of your existing Plugins SDK--that is, overwrite your plugin's existing Plugins SDK.
+Then, either move your plugin into the Liferay 7 Plugins SDK or unzip the Liferay 7 Plugins SDK on top of your existing Plugins SDK.
+This upgrades it to the latest version.

 In your `build.[username].properties` file, make sure to set the `app.server.type` and `app.server.parent.dir` properties to refer to your